iapyeh/sshscript/learn-chap01.md

 ## Usage Scenario

-1. Edit a file in python script (with suffix .spy) which contains statements in SSHScript syntax.
-Then execute the sshscript to run your .spy script.
+1. Edit a file of python script which contains codes in the syntax of SSHScript.
+Maybe you can name it with the suffix “.spy” to distinguish it from regular python script.
+Then let the sshscript executable to run your .spy script.
-2. Import sshscript module in a regular .py file, then call the sshscript.runFile() or sshscript.runScript() to run scripts which contain SSHScript syntax.
+2. Import “sshscript module” in a regular .py file, then call function sshscript.runFile() or sshscript.runScript() to run scripts which contain codes in the syntax of SSHScript.

 This lesson introduces Scenario 1.
 When you are familiar with Scenario 1, you are able to use the SSHScript in Scenario 2.